-This is a quite sophisticated heater that has precise temperature reading temperature increment and a best in class 5 year warranty.
-However it comes at a price that tight pocketed buyers may not be able to buy.
+This is a quite sophisticated heater that has a precise temperature reading temperature increment and a best in class 5 year warranty.
+However, it comes at a price that tight pocketed buyers may not be able to buy.

 Cobalt Aquatics Flat Neo Therm Heaters